 (Medicinal herbs growing wild in nomad pasturelands near Amdo, Mahlo, photograph courtesy Lucy Jones, 2016)

 After returning to my home region I worked as a teacher at the Sokdzong ethnic minorities middle-school teaching world history, geography and Chinese but at that time, since I was young, having to do nothing but teach vexed me.
 I had maintained an interest in writing and when I thought about learning some other field of study, (it occurred to me that) both Dr Tsering Tashi and Dr Jigme from my home region were instructing many students in Sowa Rigpa or Tibetan Traditional Medicine and so, through the encouragement of a friend, I enrolled there.
 After studying the foundational texts for a few months, for about two weeks during mid-summer we went to the sunny edge of the great medicinal mountain called Dzomo or ‘Female Yak Hybrid’ to identify medicinal herbs.
-When it comes to learning about the basics of Tibetan medicine natural environments of grassland and mountain, crag and cliff side, as well as pool and stream are able to exist there permanently alongside one another and so, for me, having grown up in the nomad grasslands, I really found this to be a most pleasurable undertaking.
+As far as learning about the basics of Tibetan medicine natural environments of grassland and mountain, crag and cliff side, as well as pool and stream are able to exist there permanently alongside one another and so, for me, having grown up in the nomad grasslands, I really found this to be a most pleasurable undertaking.
 From then on a firm intention to study this kind of medicine to its fullest extent arose in me.
 And so, thanks to the kindness of Dr Jigme and particularly the esteemed professor Shingza Kalzang Chökyi Gyaltsan from 1990 I got the great opportunity to study both the foundational theory and practice of Tibetan medicine at the Mahlo hospital of Tibetan and Mongolian medicine.

 It’s said: “Nomads herd sheep and farmers plant the fields – this is their unmistakable karmic allotment, so it’s wrong for the children of nomads to go to school” – however much you protest against this, you won’t be successful.